 Business Studies is introduced as an option at Key Stage 4.
-The offered courses combine favourably with many other subjects and make a significant contribution to helping students in their chosen career pathways.
-The course offered is the BTEC Tech Enterprise where currently the students do 4 units that cover a wide ranging topics from the requirements needed of starting your own business to running your own business as well as looking at how businesses cope with the changes to external environment.
+The courses offered combine favourably with many other subjects and make a significant contribution to helping students in their chosen career pathways.
+The course offered is the Tech Enterprise where currently the students do 4 units that cover wide-ranging topics from requirements needed starting your own business to running your own business as well as looking at how businesses cope with the changes to external environment.